Willenicks/Activity-Tracker/README.md

-# Activity-Tracker
+# Activity Tracker
-Track all of your runs, hikes and other outdoor activity / This is my 18 week MSSA project
+##Track all of your runs, hikes and other outdoor activity / This is my 18 week MSSA project